-The Governor recommends \$21,044 more than enacted and \$51,477 less than requested.
-The recommendation does not include the vendor payment changes proposed in the Board's corrective action plan, but does reduce requested legal expenses.
+The Governor recommended \$21,044 more than enacted and \$51,477 less than requested.
+The recommendation did not include the vendor payment changes proposed in the Board's corrective action plan, but did reduce requested legal expenses.
+The Assembly provided \$21,511 less than recommended to reflect operating reductions based on updated spending projections.